-Midwives who worked during Covid-19 will get $2500 cheque from Govt, Health Minister announces
+Covid 19 coronavirus: Midwives reimbursed as part of Government's $100 million health package

 • Covid 19 coronavirus: NZ 20 days with no new Covid-19 cases, rest home review released

-Clark said this money would make sure our testing capability remains up to the task of detecting and quickly containing the disease if it re-emerges.
+Clark said this money would make sure the country's testing capability remained up to the task of detecting and quickly containing the disease if it re-emerged.

 "Our first Covid-19 test was completed on February 1.
 We can now process 12,500 a day and have completed over 300,000 individual tests.
 That's an incredible achievement by those working in our medical labs."